hennypurwadi/FineTuning_SentimentAnalysis_Restaurant_Review/README.md

 ---
 Model Card for RinInori/distilbert-restaurant-sentiment

+A Streamlit application that uses a fine-tuned DistilBERT model to analyze the sentiment of restaurant reviews.
+This app can load models from Hugging Face Hub or local directories and classify reviews as Positive or Negative.
+App link: https://finetuningsentimentanalysisrestaurantreview-ezvyaqlpzg4d8kxvjj.streamlit.app/

 ### Model Description
 This is a fine-tuned DistilBERT model for sentiment analysis of restaurant reviews.
 It is designed to classify reviews as either positive or negative.
 The model was developed as part of a project demonstrating the process of fine-tuning a DistilBERT model using the European Restaurant Reviews dataset, including data loading, model evaluation, handling class imbalance, and preventing overfitting.